OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 ### Event Exhibitors

++ Each 8' x 10' Gold/Silver Booth will be set with an 8' high black and white back drape, 3' high black side drape, one 6'L x 30"H black draped table, two Limerick® chairs by Herman Miller, and one wastebasket.
+Booths 300 sqft or less will receive an identification sign.
+Booths larger than 300 sqft may receive an identification sign upon request from Freeman.
 + Diamond Plus: 5 full conference passes 3 expo-only passes
 + Diamond:  5 full conference passes 3 expo-only passes
 + Gold: 2 full conference passes 2 expo-only passes
 + Silver: 2 expo-only passes
 + Start-Up: 2 expo-only passes
 + Additional full conference and expo-only passes may be purchased [here](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847).
 Unfortunately, we are unable to offer any additional discounts other than what is included in your exhibitor/sponsorship package.
-+ Each 8' x 10' Gold/Silver Booth will be set with 8' high black and white back drape, 3' high black side drape, one 6'L x 30"H black draped table, two Limerick® chairs by Herman Miller, and one wastebasket.
-Booths 300 sqft or less will receive an identification sign.
-Booths larger than 300 sqft may receive an identification sign upon request from Freeman.

 ### Preparing for the Conference